dorfst/the-password-is-password/README.md

 - 👋 Hi, I’m @the-password-is-password
-- 👀 I’m interested in operating systems, AI and cryptocurrencies and software associated with it (like miners).
+- 👀 I’m interested in operating systems, primarily.
+However, I do like to explore around just for fun.
 - 🌱 I’m currently learning basic computer science principles, programming languages and whatever I can find to help me create (or at least contribute some addition to) an operating system.

 <!---